Donjheggo/MemeGenerator/README.md

-# A react practice using useState tracking state in a function component
+# A react practice using useState to track state in a function component